spiral/docs/framework/scopes.md

 }
 ```

-In short, you can receive active context from container or injection inside the IoC scope but you must not store it
+In short, you can receive active context from container or injection inside the IoC scope as you would normally do
-between scopes.
+for any normal dependency but you must not store it between scopes.

 ## Combination with Singleton Services
 Note, IoC scopes only exist for short period of time while processing user request, you are **not allowed** to store